Sometime between the morning nap and afternoon lull comes a sensory nature hunt.

+Sometime between the morning nap and afternoon lull comes a nature sensory hunt.
 Late morning has me (and the boys) yearning to get outside.
-It is before the extreme heat in the spring and perfect timing in the fall.
+It is before the extreme heat in the summer and the perfect time for spring.
 This sensory nature hunt is exactly what you need when you have kids at home all year.

+Are we stopping to smell the roses as we race to the car for soccer practice?
+Probably not.
 Somewhere between tying cleats on chubby feet and grabbing car keys, we forget to slow down.
 I get it.

 If you live in the city, you can still make this easy nature sticky board and try it with items in your home or on a walk.
 There are endless possibilities.